Infrastructure Insights Portfolio Insights

 Portfolio Highlights

-Our global listed infrastructure strategies underperformed infrastructure benchmarks and global equities for the month.
+Our global listed infrastructure strategies outperformed infrastructure benchmarks and global equities for the month.

-On a regional basis, the U.S. and Canada (+2.06%) was the top contributor for the month, with U.S. electric utilities NextEra Energy (+0.55%) and Southern Company (+0.29%) the lead performers.
+On a regional basis, the U.S. and Canada (+4.85%) was the top contributor for month, with U.S. electric utility NextEra Energy (+0.96%) and U.S. renewables utility NextEra Energy Partners (+0.62%) the lead performers.
 NextEra Energy (NextEra) is an integrated utility business with a regulated utility operating in Florida and is the largest wind business in the U.S. NextEra’s regulated business, including Florida Power & Light, serves nine million people in the State of Florida.
-NextEra’s share price rose during the month due to a resolution of the FTC investigation, along with a positive renewables development day.

 Positioning and Outlook